I See Red

 "I See Red" was first explored as a small scale oil painting doll still life, then later on a wood panel because I wanted a sturdy support.
 Not pleased with a sheen on its surface, which I was never able to eliminate, it was abandoned.
 Months later, it was restarted on canvas, and has been painted over, and restarted several times.

-Finally in November of 2010, while sketching the charcoal and pastel drawing, I realized the direction I wanted to take this painting.
+Finally in November of 2010, while quickly sketching the charcoal and pastel sketch above, I knew the direction I wanted to take this painting.
 I hope to finish it by the end of May.
 It is a mixed media piece, and has been since its conception.
 In fact, the mixed media element came first and the painting grew from that particular detail.